kengentenerende/kengentenerende.github.io/_posts/2023-08-02-FIN6 Adversary Emulation - Phase 1.md

 msf6 exploit(multi/handler) > set payload windows/x64/meterpreter/reverse_tcp
 ```

-Aside from, we can also see that LHOST needs to be set.
+Aside from that, we can also see that LHOST needs to be set.
 We don’t need to set LPORT because it already matches the option we set for the payload.

 We can set the LHOST option with the following command: